NVIDIA/warp/docs/codegen.rst

         return var_1;
     }

-The generated code follows `static-single-assignment (SSA) form <https://en.wikipedia.org/wiki/Static_single-assignment_form>`_.
+The generated code follows `static-single-assignment (SSA) form <https://en.wikipedia.org/wiki/Static_single-assignment_form>`__.
 To ease the readability, comments referring to the original Python source code lines are inserted.
-Besides the forward pass, the gradient function is also generated, and, if a `custom replay function <differentiability.html#custom-gradient-functions>`_ is provided, the replay function is generated as well.
+Besides the forward pass, the gradient function is also generated, and, if a :ref:`custom replay function <custom-gradient-functions>` is provided, the replay function is generated as well.

 Static Expressions
 ------------------

 We often encounter situations where a kernel needs to be specialized for a given input or where certain parts of the code are static by the time the code is executed.
-With static expressions we can write Python expressions to be evaluated at the time of declaring a Warp function or kernel.
+With static expressions, we can write Python expressions to be evaluated at the time of declaring a Warp function or kernel.

-``wp.static(...)`` expressions allow the user to run arbitrary Python code at the time of when the Warp function or kernel containing the expression is defined. :func:`wp.static(expr) <static>` accepts a Python expression and replaces it with the result.
+``wp.static(...)`` expressions allow the user to run arbitrary Python code at the time the Warp function or kernel containing the expression is defined.
+:func:`wp.static(expr) <static>` accepts a Python expression and replaces it with the result.
 Note that the expression can only access variables that can be evaluated at the time the expression is declared.
 This includes global variables and variables captured in a closure in which the Warp function or kernel is defined.
-Additionally, Warp constants from within the kernel or function can be accessed, such as the constant iteration variable for static for-loops (i.e. where the range is known at the time of code generation).
+Additionally, Warp constants from within the kernel or function can be accessed, such as the constant iteration variable for static for-loops (i.e. when the range is known at the time of code generation).

-The result from `wp.static()` must be a non-null value of one of the following types:
+The result from ``wp.static()`` must be a non-null value of one of the following types:

-- a Warp function
+- A Warp function
-- a string
+- A string
-- any type that is supported by Warp inside kernels (e.g. scalars, structs, matrices, vectors, etc.), excluding Warp arrays or structs containing Warp arrays.
+- Any type that is supported by Warp inside kernels (e.g. scalars, structs, matrices, vectors, etc.), excluding Warp arrays or structs containing Warp arrays

 Example: Static Math Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~